gowthamrajk/BloodBankManagement/README.md

 ## USER Mode 😄

 This mode makes you as a user and you can perform various activities like...
+- User can register for a new account in-order to login to the portal
 - Make a blood request for you / a known patient
 - check the blood request history and know whether the admin accepted or rejected your request
 - View & Edit user profile details